This post was written three years ago. This year, 2017, the solstice occurs at 4.28 pm GMT on 21st December.

 We’re in winter now, marked by a sharp frost and bright sunshine (hurray!).
 The winter solstice occurred today in France at 00.03 Central European Time.
 The December solstice marks the shortest day/longest night of the year.
 This is when the North Pole is at its furthest point from the sun.
-But it varies slightly from year to year, so in some years it occurs on 21st December.
+But it varies slightly from year to year, so most years it occurs on 21st December.

 The evenings will start drawing out from here, although it will be imperceptible for a while.
 But at least it’s going in the right direction.
 Around mid-January, it becomes more noticeable.
 What significance does the solstice d’hiver have in France?

 Nowadays, not very much.
 However, in pre-Christian times it was one of the more important days of the year, along with Midsummer’s Eve, which marks the longest day/shortest night.